AymanSulaiman/pythia_presentation/PresentationNotes.md

 - Split into two paths to A/B test the Learning to Rank Model compared to the rules model.

-- This was in parallel with the rules based system being developed.
-So this was being A/B tested compared to the rules based model.

 - Given that we had a source of truth from the Medical Coders from the Network of Hospitals, A custom Learning To Rank Model was created.

 - Here are the features and target of the model.